 - All of the Other Reindeer: All of the others laugh at Randy because he doesn't have any Barbie toys.

-- Dead to Begin With: The Kid Snippets short, "Accident" Only he's actually not dead.
+- Dead to Begin With: The Kid Snippets short "Accident", only he's actually not dead."I'm the angel and you're dead."

 - Dreaded Car Makeover: Mike's younger brother takes sandpaper to his new car.